qigao/sojs/README.md

 it took me a week for the basic lib and some other days to implement the GOF design patterns with this sugar.

+the lib tested on both v8shell and firefox shell on windows7.